pawelkn/rainflow/README.md

 Usage
 -----

-Function `RainFlow::count_cycles` returns a list of ranges and the corresponding number of cycles.
+Function `RainFlow::count_cycles` returns a map of ranges and the corresponding number of cycles.

 It takes two arguments:

 * `RainFlow::Series series` - an input vector of samples to process,
-* `double binsize` - (optional) specifies the width of each cycle-counting bin
+* `double binSize` - (optional) specifies the width of each cycle-counting bin

-Returns a `RainFlow::Counts` vector of `RainFlow::Count` structs.
+Returns a `RainFlow::Counts` map.
-`RainFlow::Count` struct has two fields: `range` and `cycles`.

 Example: